-Especially given the advent of car-share services like Uber and Lyft, which are often associated with carrying riders who do not buckle up.
-In recent years, state legislators, state highway safety officials, and Congress have collaborated to provide greater funding for seatbelt safety campaigns, increase public education on the subject, and support public health organizations committed to enhanced seatbelt use in cars.
+Since we have seen the advent of car-share services like Uber and Lyft, we know these services are often associated with carrying non-buckled-up passengers inside.
+In recent years, state legislators, state highway safety officials, and Congress have collaborated to provide more significant funding for seatbelt safety campaigns, increase public education on the subject, and support public health organizations committed to enhanced seatbelt use in cars.

-The NHTSA especially has been credited with influencing public opinion over seatbelt usage, with its Click It or Ticket law enforcement campaign, which was launched in North Carolina in 1993.
-The campaign went nationwide in 2003, and in that year alone, it saw 508,000 tickets issued for seatbelt violations.
+The NHTSA has mainly been credited with influencing public opinion over seatbelt usage with its Click It or Ticket law enforcement campaign, which was launched in North Carolina in 1993.
+The campaign went nationwide in 2003, and that year alone saw 508,000 tickets issued for seatbelt violations.
 Encouragingly, seat belt use grew by four percent that same year.
 So what are the laws, and what do they mean for drivers in the state of California?

 Here is the actual section:

 ARTICLE 3.
 Safety Belts and Inflatable Restraint Systems [27302 – 27319] ( Heading of Article 3 amended by Stats.
 1999, Ch.
 449, Sec.
 1.)
 27315 (a) The Legislature finds that a mandatory seatbelt law will contribute to reducing highway deaths and injuries by encouraging greater usage of existing manual seatbelts, that automatic crash protection systems that require no action by vehicle occupants offer the best hope of reducing deaths and injuries, and that encouraging the use of manual safety belts is only a partial remedy for addressing this major cause of death and injury.
 The Legislature declares that the enactment of this section is intended to be compatible with support for federal motor vehicle safety standards requiring automatic crash protection systems and should not be used in any manner to rescind federal requirements for installation of automatic restraints in new cars.(b) This section shall be known and may be cited as the Motor Vehicle Safety Act.

 (g) This section does not apply to a passenger or operator with a physically disabling condition or medical condition that would prevent appropriate restraint in a safety belt, if the condition is duly certified by a licensed physician and surgeon or by a licensed chiropractor who shall state the nature of the condition, as well as the reason the restraint is inappropriate.
 This section also does not apply to a public employee, if the public employee is in an authorized emergency vehicle as defined in paragraph (1) of subdivision (b) of Section 165, or to a passenger in a seat behind the front seat of an authorized emergency vehicle as defined in paragraph (1) of subdivision (b) of Section 165 operated by the public employee, unless required by the agency employing the public employee.